Is Surrogacy Legal in Virginia?

 Surrogacy Status

-Gestational surrogacy is legally permitted under Virginia law, but the process is structured and compliance-driven.
-Traditional surrogacy is treated more cautiously and may require adoption-related steps.
+Gestational surrogacy is supported under Virginia law, but it is more regulated than in many states.
+Traditional surrogacy is treated more cautiously and may rely on adoption or additional court processes.

 Parentage Orders